awb1015/gitpoint/README.md

 - 🔄 Supports both SSH and HTTPS repository URLs
 - 📋 Copies links directly to your clipboard
 - 💡 Smart fallback to default branch when needed
+- 🖥️ Open files on remote and instantly view blame or diff

 ## Usage